pubkey/event-reduce/javascript/DEVELOPER.md

 Run this until it no longer logs that it has found errors.
 I had let this run about one month.

 To let it run on a server, use this command so you can exit the terminal and it still runs:
-`nohup npm run iterative-fuzzing &`
+`nohup npm run iterative-fuzzing &> iterative-fuzzing.out &`

 ### optimize bdd